jadeglaze/spock/README.md

 Reworked the UI code to more correctly use Next.js page/layout conventions.
 Selecting an item from the left nav changes the url to specify a new conversation.
 Oof.
 Finally figured out the (simple in retrospect) use of multiple AI providers so a sketch of loading from DB is working now.
+Load conversation list from DB to left nav and implement new conversation button.